-The document was compiled in preparation for the consultation for the first TEC listing under the Biodiversity Conservation Act 2016.
-A draft was available on the DBCA website and public comment was sought from December 2021 to 31 March 2022.
+A draft was available on DBCA's website and public comment was sought from December 2021 to 31 March 2022.
+This document incorporates and addresses public comments received during the public comment period.

-Table 1 and the appendices outline the survey and identification requirements for Western Australian threatened ecological communities (TECs).
-The document draws broadly on EPA guidance notes, and standard DBCA practice developed over many years.
+Table 1 and the appendices outline the survey and identification requirements for Western Australian TECs1.
+The document draws broadly on guidance notes by the Environmental Protection Authority (EPA), and standard DBCA practice developed over many years.